With Our Eyes On The Future,

 - Florida State Building Code approval process for IRC Appendix Q and draft language guidance on a companion state bill to extend this to movable tiny homes.

-- IRC Appendix Q approval process for the additional following jurisdictions: Maine, California, Montana, New York, Denver, Archuleta County, Colorado Connecticut, New Hampshire and Smithville Texas.
+- IRC Appendix Q approval process for the additional following jurisdictions: California, Montana, New York, Denver, Boulder, Archuleta County, Colorado Connecticut, New Hampshire, Hawaii and Smithville Texas.

 Follow our Appendix Q code development page